-Front seats area great way to get kids into cycling.
-Older children will get a real buzz from the Kids Ride Shotgun and Mac Ride because they attach to mountain bikes and explore off road.
-We also found they also help give a feel about bike handling too.
+Front child bike seats are a great way to get kids into cycling.
+From 12 months young kids can start using seats like the Weeride or the Thule.
+While a bit older children will get a real buzz from the Kids Ride Shotgun and Mac Ride because they attach to mountain bikes and let you explore off road.
+They also help give a good feel about bike handling and line choice too.

-Most people only get to try one or two child seats but we’ve ridden or tried about 10, so we thought we’d write up our thoughts on these and then some other seats to consider.
-It really surprised us how hard it is to find a seat that ticks all the boxes and to be honest we just didn’t like some of them and one fell off mid ride.
+Most people only get to try out maybe one or two child seats but we’ve used about 10, so we thought we’d write up our thoughts on these and then some other seats to consider.
+It really surprised us how hard it is to find a seat that ticks all the boxes and to be honest some of them are useless and one even fell off mid ride……

 Warning – There are currently a lot of cheap front mounted seats on ebay, Amazon etc. they might look OK at first glance, but some seem to defy the laws of physics, while others will snap seat posts and even frames due to bad designs that create high pressure contact points.
+There are also some apparent copies of these branded seats too so don’t buy it if too good to be true.
 Stick to well known stockists and well known brands included in this review.

 Front Seats for 9mth to 3 years or 15kg